wp-plugins/reuters-direct/readme.txt

 == Installation ==

-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Select Reuters Direct from the Settings menu.
-1. Log in using your Reuters Connect: Web Services API username and password
+1. Log in using your Reuters Connect: Web Services API username and password.
 1. Configure required channels, category codes, and media settings.

 == Frequently asked questions ==

 = Is this an official Reuters released delivery method? =

 Yes, is an official Reuters delivery method for Media delivery.
-See Donate Link or https://rmb.reuters.com/agency-api-demo/login.jsp for details
+See Donate Link or https://rmb.reuters.com/agency-api-demo/login.jsp for details.

 = I don't have a Reuters Connect: Web Services username and password =